Apr. 11, 2021

 Dr. Anderson has a broad interest in the field of clinical psychology.
 She teaches psychopathology and ethics and law and is especially interested in the training of professional psychologists.
 Dr. Anderson's research interests focus on gender issues, attachment, ethics and law and conflict resolution, in addition to previous work in the area of eating disorders.
 She also has extensive experience in providing workshops on topics required for licensure in various mental health and related professions.
 In addition to her teaching duties, Dr. Anderson is the Associate Dean of Graduate Students and serves as the Chair of the Admissions and Academic Qualifications Committee.

 Laura Dryjanska obtained a European/International Joint PhD in Social Representations and Communication in the field of social psychology at the Sapienza University of Rome (Italy) in 2012.
-She completed her postdoctoral fellowship at the Sapienza University of Rome and is currently an assistant professor for Rosemead School of Psychology.
-Her research interests include social representations applied to diverse fields: migration, human trafficking, intergenerational solidarity, ageing, place-identity, and organizational psychology.
+She completed her postdoctoral fellowship at the Sapienza University of Rome and is currently an associate professor for Rosemead School of Psychology.
+Her research interests include social representations applied to diverse fields: migration, human trafficking, intergenerational solidarity, aging, place-identity, and organizational psychology.
 Dr. Dryjanska is fluent in English, Italian, Spanish, Russian, and Polish (her mother tongue).

 While teaching at the University of North Carolina at Chapel Hill, Tim Muehlhoff received his department's highest award for teaching and has been recognized by the International Communication Association for outstanding teaching.
 In his M.A. thesis, Muehlhoff developed a method of encouraging civil dialogue and perspective-taking between groups who perceive themselves as morally opposed with no room for, or interest in, connection.
 Extending his thesis research, his dissertation focused on a performative approach to enriching marital communication.
 His research interests also include social justice, gender, family communication, interpersonal communication and persuasion.
 Outside the classroom Muehlhoff and wife Noreen are frequent speakers at marriage conferences and seminars.
 His current project involves understanding the narratives of oppressed women in rural parts of New Delhi, India.

 Tom Wilson comes to Biola University with over 35 years of experience as a trial attorney, during which time he has handled major cases on behalf of the business community in the fields of securities fraud, director and officer claims, product design, healthcare and railroad law.
-During his career, he has been honored as one of The Ten Most Dependable™ Litigation Attorneys in California as published in Forbes Magazine (2008), and a Super Lawyer of Southern California as published in the New York Times and Los Angeles Magazine (2007).
+During his career, he has been honored as one of The Ten Most Dependable™ Litigation Attorneys in California as published in Forbes Magazine, and a "Super Lawyer of Southern California" as published in the New York Times and Los Angeles Magazine.
 In 2008, he was selected by his peers as one of the top five percent of attorneys in the United States specializing in business litigation, as published in Super Lawyers, Corporate Counsel Edition.
-He is the author of several articles on various legal issues facing the business community, and several of the appellate court cases in which he has participated have resulted in published opinions in California.
-Tom has been married to his wife, Nancy, for over 40 years.
-They have two children and three grandchildren.
+He is the author of The Casebook, a business law textbook used in university-level courses, as well as several published articles on legal issues facing the business community.
+Several of the appellate court cases in which he has participated have resulted in published opinions in California.
+Tom has been married to his wife, Nancy for over 40 years, and they have two children and four grandchildren.